jyothiv-codes/PersonalProjects/README.md

 # PersonalProjects

 **alarm.py**
 Personal alarm clock that you can set for a specific date and time unlike the regular alarm clocks that can be set only within 24 hours.
-This is a .exe file that can run on Macbook.
+This is a .exe file that can run on Windows.
 References- geeksforgeeks.com, stackoverflow.com

 **recommendation.py**